 - wet wipes and flannels for freshening up until you’re able to have a shower

-You won’t be able to wear make-up, nail polish or contact lenses during the operation.
-You will also need to take off any jewellery, apart from one plain ring, such as a wedding ring, which will be taped in place.
+Your midwife will ask you to remove any make-up, nail polish, piercings or contact lenses before your c-section.
+You will also need to take off any jewellery.
+You can usually wear one plain ring, such as a wedding ring, which will be taped in place.

 Shaving or waxing before a c-section